 For children, play is a natural way to explore life and enjoy laughter.
 The playground or park is a perfect place for that!
 And most children will not realize they are doing early childhood math while they are playing.

 Yes, math!
-Here are some fun, easy early childhood math activities designed to brighten the day (and teach concepts) through children’s mathematical play – in their own world.
+Here are some fun, easy early childhood math games and activities designed to brighten the day (and teach concepts) through children’s mathematical play – in their own world.

 Collecting Sticks – exploring measurement with length